akshay040/Hotel-Cancellation-ML-App/README.md

 # Hotel Booking Cancellation Risk Predictor

-An end-to-end machine learning application that estimates the probability of a hotel booking being cancelled.
+An end-to-end machine learning application that estimates the probability of a hotel booking being cancelled.The full exploratory data analysis, feature engineering, model comparison, and evaluation are available in the analysis repository.

 The application was developed using an XGBoost classification pipeline and deployed through a Streamlit user interface.
 It allows hotel or reservations staff to enter booking information and receive a cancellation-risk probability, risk category and follow-up recommendation.